-Part of the Group's international operations are carried out in fast-growing countries, where the Group is primarily exposed to the following risks: GDP volatility, relative economic instability (leading to major fluctuation in inflation, interest rates or exchange rates, for example) and rapid or major changes in local regulations (taxation, exchange controls, foreign investors, etc.).
-More specifically, regarding risks of exposure to areas of conflict or under embargo, ID Logistics has no operations in Ukraine and the Russian business discontinued in Q4 2022 accounted for only 1% of Group revenues.
+Part of the Group's international operations are carried out in fast-growing countries, where the Group is primarily exposed to the following risks: GDP volatility, relative economic instability (leading to major fluctuation in inflation, interest rates or exchange rates, for example) and rapid or major changes in local regulations (taxation, exchange controls, foreign investors, etc.].
+More specifically, regarding risks of exposure to areas of conflict or under embargo, ID Logistics has no operations in Ukraine or Russia.